Mercury Eight: Second generation (1941–1948)

 The 1941 Mercury Eight got all-new styling and some engineering improvements.
 The Mercury now shared its bodyshell with the Ford Super DeLuxe and the wheelbase was expanded by 2.0 in to 118.0 in.
 There were many chassis refinements, including improved spring lengths, rates, and deflections, plus changes in shackling, shocks, and an improved stabilizer bar, but the old fashioned transverse springs were still used.
 The new body featured door bottoms that flared out over the running boards, allowing for wider seats and interiors.
 The car had 2.0 in more headroom, two-piece front fenders (three-piece at first), and more glass area.
 The front pillars were made slimmer and the windshield was widened, deepened, and angled more steeply.
 Parking lights were separate and set atop the fenders for greater visibility.
 Headlight bezels were redesigned.
 In all closed Mercurys the rear-quarter windows opened out.
 Front vent wings were now crank-operated, and in closed cars the ventilation wing support bars rolled down with the windows.
 The 4-door convertible, offered in 1940, was gone, but a station wagon was added.
 The woodie wagon's body behind the engine cowl was identical to Ford's, and produced at the company's Iron Mountain plant in Michigan's Upper Peninsula.
 The "Eight" script was moved to the rear of the hood.
 90,556 Mercury Eights were sold in the 1941 model year.

 In 1942 the Mercury Eight's slender bullet parking lights were replaced with rectangular units placed high on the fenders inboard of the headlights.
 Running boards were now completely concealed under flared door bottoms.
 The instrument panel now features two identical circles for speedometer and clock with gauges to the left of the speedometer, a glove compartment to the right of the clock, and a large radio speaker cover in the center.
 The grille looked more like that of the Lincoln-Zephyr and Continental.
 The "Eight" script was gone but an "8" appeared at the top of the grille center.
 Horsepower was increased to 100.
 Mercury's biggest engineering news for 1942 was "Liquamatic", Ford's first semiautomatic transmission.
-It wasn't much of a success and Mercury wouldn't have another automatic transmission until Merc-O-Matic appeared in 1951, which was a true automatic.
+It was unsuccessful and Mercury would not have another automatic transmission until Merc-O-Matic appeared in 1951, which was a true automatic.
 Mercury production for the short 1942 model year totaled only 1,902.
 Output was halted in February 1942 as American auto plants were converted to the exclusive production of war material.